vpereira/ansible-takserver/README.md

 # Ansible Role for TAK Server Installation on Ubuntu 22.04

-This repository provides an automated way to install the official TAK Server on a fresh Ubuntu 22.04 virtual machine using Ansible and Multipass.
+This repository provides an automated way to install the official TAK Server + MediaMTX on a fresh Ubuntu 22.04 virtual machine using Ansible and Multipass.

 ---

 ## Requirements

-- Multipass
+- Multipass (dev)
 - Ansible
 - ssh key pair (`~/.ssh/id_ed25519.pub` must exist)
-- `xmlstarlet` (optional, for XML parsing)

 ---

-## Bootstrap a Virtual Machine with Multipass
+## Bootstrap a Virtual Machine with Multipass (dev)

 ### 1. Launch the VM with a random name and inject your SSH public key